 Returning to the EU:

 When returning to the EU, extra forms are needed.
-These forms are available on the government websites and also require a visit to the local ministry of animals and agriculture.
+These forms are available on the respective government websites and also require a visit to a Canadian ministry of animals and agriculture.
+These papers are checked at the final customs area when arriving in your desitination rather than in transit airports.
 Be warned: in Canada you must make an appointment and pay by cash.
-This has to be done before you leave.
-Your final destination must also be a ‘Travellers Point of Entry’, these are most of the international airports but not all.
+This also has to be done before you leave but within 10 days of your arrival to the EU.
+In addition your final destination must also be a ‘Travellers Point of Entry’, which are most of the international airports in Spain but not all.

 Please note: While this information is accurate at the time of writing, it’s always a good idea to double-check with the airline and relevant authorities for any updates or changes to regulations before your travel date.